jizhihang/pandora/README.md

 mvn clean install -P lib
 ```

-for now on you can add it as dependency into other projects like so,
+for now on you can add it as dependency into other projects, just by adding into the `pom.xml` file the following snippet,

 ```
 #!maven